CodeMaster7000/Boolean-Logic-Gates/README.md

 ## About

-A set of JavaScript programs to demonstrate Boolean logic gates and their truth tables.
+A JavaScript script to demonstrate Boolean logic gates and their truth tables.

 ## Implementation